- Chart

 Reputation and Reliability

-First Trust is a well-established ETF issuer known for a diverse range of actively and passively managed funds.
-They have a significant presence in the ETF market with a generally good reputation for operational reliability.
+First Trust is a well-established financial services company known for offering a diverse range of exchange-traded funds (ETFs) and unit investment trusts (UITs).
+They have a reputation for providing innovative investment products.

 Management Expertise